 Step 3: Configure continuous integration for your fork

 This step is optional, but recommended.

-Running Travis CI against your fork can help save both you and the Zulip maintainers time by making it easy to test a change fully before submitting a pull request.
-We generally recommend a worfklow where as you make changes, you use a fast edit-refresh cycle running individual tests locally until your changes work.
-But then once you've gotten the tests you'd expect to be relevant to your changes working, push a branch to Travis CI to run the full test suite before you create a pull request.
-While you wait for Travis CI to run, you can start working on your next task.
+Running CI against your fork can help save both your and the Zulip maintainers time by making it easy to test a change fully before submitting a pull request.
+We generally recommend a workflow where as you make changes, you use a fast edit-refresh cycle running individual tests locally until your changes work.
+But then once you’ve gotten the tests you’d expect to be relevant to your changes working, push a branch to run the full test suite in GitHub Actions before you create a pull request.
+While you wait for GitHub Actions jobs to run, you can start working on your next task.
 When the tests finish, you can create a pull request that you already know passes the tests.

 GitHub Actions will run all the jobs by default on your forked repository.